AutomatonTec/JSONConfig/README.md

 # JSONConfig

-This is a simple json based json configuration reader for Perfect.
+This is a simple json based configuration library for Perfect.

 Rather than presenting a flat json file for your configuration needs, this library lets you organize it a bit more.